Doxense/foundationdb-dotnet-client/README.md

 It requires the .NET 4.5 Framework, and uses the 64-bit C API binding that is licensed by FoundationDB LLC and must be obtained separately.

-It currently targets the Beta 3 of FoundationDB (API level 23)
+It currently targets version 1.0 FoundationDB (API level 100)

 How to use
 ----------